vsoch/authorSynth/README.md

 ## Creation of Author Brain Maps

-### pmidExtract.py
-Given a database size, this script will return all PMIDs from the neurosynth database of that size.

 ### authorExtract.py
 Given a list of PMIDs and a user email address, this script will query Entrez Pubmed and return an array of unique authors along with their frequency of PMID mentions